awsdocs/aws-greengrass-developer-guide/doc_source/dev-tst-prereqs.md

 ### Step 2: Configure permissions for IDT<a name="configure-idt-permissions"></a>

 In this step, configure the permissions that IDT for AWS IoT Greengrass uses to run tests and collect IDT usage data\.
 You can use the AWS Management Console or AWS Command Line Interface \(AWS CLI\) to create an IAM policy and a test user for IDT, and then attach policies to the user\.
-If you already created a test user for IDT, skip to [Configuring your device](device-config-setup.md) or [Optional: Configuring your Docker container for IDT for AWS IoT Greengrass](docker-config-setup.md)\.
+If you already created a test user for IDT, skip to [Configure your device to run IDT tests](device-config-setup.md) or [Optional: Configuring your Docker container for IDT for AWS IoT Greengrass](docker-config-setup.md)\.
 + [To Configure Permissions for IDT \(Console\)](#configure-idt-permissions-console)
 + [To Configure Permissions for IDT \(AWS CLI\)](#configure-idt-permissions-cli)<a name="configure-idt-permissions-console"></a>